Permafrost/Tundra/readme.md

     tundra.pipeline:capture

     # copies the value associated with the source key to the target key in the pipeline
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.pipeline:copy($key.source, $key.target)

     # removes the element with the given key from the pipeline
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.pipeline:drop($key)

     # returns the value associated with the given key from the pipeline, or null
     # if the key doesn't exist
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.pipeline:get($key)

     # returns the number of top-level elements in the pipeline